Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

 The purpose of this paper is to develop a reliable framework to support robust navigation of tracked vehicles across a range of terrains (of different slipperiness) and slopes.
 The framework comprises three main components: 1.
 Accurate system models that capture the complex effects arising from terramechanics dynamics; 2.
 Motion control strategies that leverage these models to ensure high-fidelity trajectory tracking; 3.
 Scalable motion planning methods that efficiently generate feasible trajectories, taking into account the vehicle’s dynamic limitations.

 {\bf Contributions to system modelling.} Our modelling contribution is twofold.
 First, we introduce a simulation model applicable to both flat and inclined terrains.
-This model captures realistic terrain–vehicle interactions using a distributed parameter approach, accounting for both uniform and non-uniform load distributions.
+This model captures realistic terrain-vehicle interactions using a distributed parameter approach, accounting for both uniform and non-uniform load distributions.
 Its primary aim is to reduce the sim-to-real gap by enabling the exploration of operating scenarios that would be difficult or costly to replicate in a laboratory setting.

 Second, we propose a control-oriented pseudo-kinematic model, which significantly simplifies the design of trajectory-following controllers and motion planners.
-Our approach is inspired by Moosavian et al.~\cite{Moosavian2008}, who model both lateral and longitudinal slippage as pseudo-kinematic effects.
+Our approach is inspired by Moosavian \etal{}~\cite{Moosavian2008}, who model both lateral and longitudinal slippage as pseudo-kinematic effects.
 In their formulation, lateral slippage depends solely on the turning radius, however upon closer analysis, this model exhibits a critical limitation: a singularity due to a vertical asymptote when the turning radius approaches half the vehicle’s width.
 We address this issue by adopting an isomorphic parametrisation that relates longitudinal slippage directly to the sprocket wheel speeds.
 Additionally, we introduce a function approximator, based on machine learning techniques, to estimate the slippage parameters for the pseudo-kinematic model.
-The model has been validated using experimental data collected from a MaxxII robot (Fig.~\ref{fig:maxxi}).
+The model has been validated using experimental data collected from a MaxxII robot~\cite{maxxii_webpage} (Fig.~\ref{fig:robots}(left)).

 {\bf Contribution to trajectory control design.} We propose a trajectory controller based on a pseudo-kinematic model of a tracked vehicle that includes lateral slippage, inspired by \cite{Zou2018} that incorporates feed-forward compensation for longitudinal slippage.
 The slippage parameters are estimated via the function approximators introduced earlier.
 The controller design is grounded in a Lyapunov-based framework, which provides theoretical guarantees on tracking performance by dynamically compensating for lateral slippage during motion.
+The enhanced controller performance was experimentally validated against a standard baseline unicycle controller on the LIMO tracked robot platform~\cite{limo_webpage} (see Fig.~\ref{fig:robots}(right)).